 Growing and trimming a beard with Jericho

 Whether it’s months, or weeks, it's different from person to person.
 Sit back and give it the nourishing it needs.
 Beard itch comes and goes.
-Knowing how to groom a beard while growing it out means knowing when to use beard oils and balms to keep your skin soft and itch-free.
+Knowing how to groom a beard while growing it out means knowing when to use beard oils and balms to keep your skin underneath soft and itch-free.

 Make sure that when you need the right products for your beard, you go with Jericho.
 Our extensive range of beard balms, oils and other essential beard kits will have you grooming and shaping in no time.
-If you’re unsure about what product you need for your beard, just get in contact with our friendly team, and we’ll point you in the right direction.
+If you’re unsure about what product you need for your full beard, just get in contact with our friendly team, and we’ll point you in the right direction.